 Stating your goals in terms of results which you would like to produce is another angle for responding.
-So, for example, a prospective teacher for a district which is trying to upgrade performance on standardized tests might say "I would like to significantly increase the percentage of students reading at or above grade level through creative instructional methods."
+So, for example, a prospective teacher for a district which is trying to upgrade performance on standardized tests might say:

 Of course, with an answer like this, you’ll need to be able to share some examples of how you would achieve this.

 Moving Up the Career Ladder

 There are a few jobs where you’re expected to move on after a couple of years, including some analyst positions in investment banking and consulting, as well as legal assistants and scientific research assistants (for new college grads).

 In these cases, you’ll have more leeway in your answers, but you still want to establish how the job at hand makes sense given the skills and interests you can bring to the employer.